reqnroll/Reqnroll/docs/quickstart/index.md

 We can use the *Define Steps* dialog as before, but to extend an existing step definition class with a new snippet, you need to click on the *Copy to clipboard* button on the dialog and paste the snippet to our step definition class, for example right after the other "Given" step dealing with basket addition.

-The content of the data table is provided as a parameter of type `Table`.
+The content of the data table is provided as a parameter of type `DataTable`.
 We can rename the parameter to `itemsTable`.

 ```{code-block} csharp
 :caption: PriceCalculationStepDefinitions.cs